MicrosoftDocs/sdk-api/sdk-api-src/content/traceloggingprovider/nf-traceloggingprovider-tracelogging_declare_provider.md

 extern "C" const TraceLoggingHProvider MyProviderHandle;
 ```

-> [!Note]
+> [!NOTE]
 > The provider handle declared by `TRACELOGGING_DECLARE_PROVIDER` has
 > module scope.
 It can be used as needed within the EXE, DLL, or SYS file but
 > should not be shared with other DLLs in the same process.
 Each EXE, DLL, or
-> SYS file should use its own provider handle and should perform its own
+> SYS file should define its own provider handle and should perform its own
 > Register and Unregister.

 ## -see-also